ohenley/adacore_jetson/README.md

 ## About

-> Linux module tutorial written in the Ada programming language.
+> Linux module experiment written in the Ada programming language.
 > Targeted at the NVIDIA Jetson-Nano board running Ubuntu 18.04 (aarch64, kernel-based v4.294).
 > It shows two implementations of a flashing LED interface:
 >  - First leverages the Linux GPIO interface (`include/linux/gpio.h`).